Nicole Lundrigan

 Nicole Lundrigan is a Canadian thriller writer.
 She has been nominated for the Crime Writers of Canada Award for Best Novel twice.

-Career

-While home with her newborn daughter, Lundrigan began writing articles and then decided to try writing a novel.

-Personal life
+Life

-Nicole Lundrigan was born to parents Nancy and John Lundrigan in Ottawa.
-Her family moved back to Newfoundland when she was two and a half and grew up in Upper Gullies, Newfoundland.
-She attended Queen Elizabeth Regional High School in Foxtrap, Newfoundland, and later went on to receive a BSc from the University of New Brunswick, as well as a BA in anthropology from Saint Mary's University.
+Nicole Lundrigan was born to parents Nancy and John Lundrigan in Ottawa, Ontario.
+Her family moved back to Newfoundland when she was two and she grew up in Upper Gullies.
+She attended Queen Elizabeth Regional High School in Foxtrap, Newfoundland and received a BSc from the University of New Brunswick as well as a BA in anthropology from Saint Mary's University.
 She then moved to Ontario in 1996 to complete an MSc from the University of Toronto.
 She gave birth to a daughter after finishing her master's and decided not to pursue a PhD.